 To define a contract, is to explain what a contract is.
-Contracts are the foundational elements not just of every business, but if human cooperation and society.
+Contracts are the foundational elements not just of every business, but human cooperation and society.
 A contract is an agreement (oral or written) that enable parties (individuals or businesses), businesses, and society to come together and collaborate towards their specific desires and needs.
 They are official agreements that are enforceable by law.
 In other words, a contract is a legal obligation.
+Keep in mind that some contracts are unenforceable or void under certain circumstances, such as contracts that are illegal or against public policy.

 Businesses rely on contracts to establish the foundation of their professional relationships while also supplying the agreed-upon procedures that govern those relationships.
 With a contract, the parties involved establish how they will work together and how each party’s duties and responsibilities will be enforced.